 I made the decision to keep my breeding business small, allowing for all dogs and puppies get the attention and love they need and no one spends any time in a kennel.
-There will be approximately FOUR litters available each year.
-Please read the entire page as most questions will be answered in the following paragraphs including; information on Bernedoodle coats, temperament, how to reserve a pup from a litter, coat color(s) & patterns, cost, puppy-pick-day, deposits, Puppy Adoption form, health info and how to contact me, Kim, the loving owner of Massachusetts Bernedoodles & Goldendoodles.
+Everyone lives in the house together and they run together in a big back yard.
+There will be approximately eight litters available each year.
+Please read the entire page as most questions will be answered in the following paragraphs including; information on Bernedoodle coats, temperament, how to reserve a pup from a litter, coat color(s) & patterns, cost, puppy-pick-day, deposits, Puppy Adoption form, health info and how to contact me, Kim, the loving owner of Massachusetts Bernedoodles.